 Baby showers, weddings, and graduations… oh, my!
 Luckily, this beautiful life is chock full of reasons to celebrate - and commission custom artwork to go along with it.
 Whether its a portrait of you as a child for your parents’ 40-year wedding anniversary or a portrait of your son’s favorite grandmother to hang in his first house, we could all conjure up a million and one reasons why a custom painting is an impactful, lasting, and thoughtful gift for yourself or your loved ones.

-If we all love the idea of a custom painting - whats stopped us from commissioning one?
+If we all love the idea of a custom painting - what has stopped us from commissioning one?
 For many of us, the problem lies in how and where to start.
 That’s why I’ve compiled this helpful guide to get you started on commissioning a custom work of art.

 Depending on the type of commission you envision, your inspiration will either come from you or you may just be inspired by the artist him or herself.
 It is important to start with a basic idea of what you are interested in hanging on your walls.
 When commissioning an abstract artist it may be shapes or colors that inspire you and when commissioning a portrait artist your inspiration will most likely be a photo.